TSandfeld/02805_imdb.github.io/Website.md

 ![Rating distribution](./images/rating_distribution.png)
 As we mentioned we have the IMDb rating in our dataset, so we can see the distribution of the IMDb ratings and see that they are uniformally distributed.
 The average of all the IMDb ratings is 6.3.

 Most people would preferrably watch movies with rating of 7 or above.
-As many people check the rating af a movie before they decide to watch it, the IMDb rating actually has quite some influence as to what movies are watched and which that are not.
-The ratings are regulated through the votes by numerous different users, and eventhough you don't know who actually voted the movie, the number of voters usually make the rating quite trustworthy as well as balance the rating.
+As many people check the rating of a movie before they decide to watch it, the IMDb rating actually has quite some influence as to what movies are watched and which that are not.
+The ratings are regulated through the votes by numerous different users, and eventhough you don't know who actually voted the movie, the number of voters usually make the rating quite trustworthy and balance the rating.

 Lets look a some more data ... as anyone could go to IMDb's website and look up the individual movie ratings, it would be more interesting how the actors are rated.
 For all the movies an actor/actress has been part of, we will average their rating and plot it.
 We will restrict the plot to the 10 best and 10 worst actors who's been part of more than 10 movies.
 This gives us the following, where we can see some familiar names.

 ![Actor Rating](./images/Actor_rating.png)
 So it seems that some actors actually receive great ratings througout a lot of movies.
 Choosing the high-rated actors for a movie will therefore probably give your movie a good rating.
-We will discuss this topic in depth later on when we compare the director of the movie with the actors to see how the director influences the rating and what correlation there is between a directors rating and the rating of his cast.
+We will discuss this topic further when we compare the director of the movie with the actors to see how the director influences the rating and what correlation there is between a directors rating and the rating of his cast.

 Of course this does reflect the rating of the movie as a whole more than the individual actor's performance in it.
 But it would not be unfair to assume that a movie's rating depends on the performance of the lead actor/actress - so the ratings are usable.